CIS Critical Security Controls Navigator

 IG2IG3

 Determine which primary and secondary mechanisms will be used to communicate and report during a security incident.
-Mechanisms can include phone calls, emails, or letters.
+Mechanisms can include phone calls, emails, secure chat, or notification letters.
 Keep in mind that certain mechanisms, such as emails, can be affected during a security incident.
 Review annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG2IG3